 For newer versions of Android (11+) and recent builds of Poweramp, changes in the Android system requirements mean newly installed apps have to use a single specific internal storage folder for data, which in Poweramp's case means cover artwork can now be found in: Android/data/com.maxmpz.audioplayer/files/ (no underscore).

 Whichever of these two base locations is being used on your device, you will find several subfolders for various different types of saved artwork.
-The 'selected_' folder names are used for images that you manually chose, which will override any automated downloads:
+The 'selected_' folder names are used for images that you manually chose, which will override any automated downloads or embedded images:

 album_art or selected_aa for album covers as used in album/song lists, and on the player screen.

 artist_art or selected_artist for artist images used in the Artists category.

 composer_art or selected_composer for composer images used in the Composers category.

 genre_art or selected_genre for genre images used in Genres category.

 playlist_art or selected_playlist for playlists as shown in the Playlists category.

 The actual filename used for each entry will match with the tagged information held in PA's song database - such as <title> - <artist>.jpg , <artist> - <album>.jpg , <artist>.jpg , or <playlist>.jpg - with most special characters (*, $, %, &, ;, brackets, etc) replaced with underscores.
 The easiest way to see how it works is to look at existing items in these folders.